When people look for an interior designer, they almost always start with a Google search. You want them to find and pick you, not your competitors.

 Here are a few tips for making the most of Pinterest:

-• Create a publishing schedule to pin new content and create new boards regularly.
+- Create a publishing schedule.
+Pin new content and create new boards regularly.
 As with any social media platform, consistency is key.
 You can use tools like Hootsuite and Buffer to queue up posts ahead of time so they’ll be posted automatically.

 List your website on industry platforms like Houzz

-For interior designers, a Houzz account is indispensable.
+A Houzz account is indispensable for interior designers.
 Houzz is a sort of a hybrid platform, part social media, and part business directory.
 It’s designed to both help people find home design inspiration, and to connect customers with local businesses.

 Using Houzz to Market Your Interior Design Business